Wang Xinwei: Liaoning

 In January 2021, Wang was transferred to Liaoning, where he was appointed Deputy Party Secretary of Shenyang, Secretary of the Party Leadership Group, and Mayor of Shenyang, the provincial capital.
 These roles carried a sub-provincial administrative rank.
 Following the third plenary session of the 20th CCP Central Committee, Wang emphasized aligning with national modernization goals.

-Subsequently, in October 2021, he was elected to the Standing Committee of the Liaoning Provincial Party Committee and assigned the position of Party Secretary of Shenyang as well as First Secretary of the Party Committee of the Shenyang Military Region.
+Subsequently, in October 2021, he was elected to the Standing Committee of the Liaoning Provincial Party Committee and assigned the position of Party Secretary of Shenyang.
 At the 20th National Congress of the Chinese Communist Party, held in late 2022, he participated as a delegate from the Liaoning.
 During the congress's internal elections, he was elected as an alternate member of the 20th Central Committee of the Chinese Communist Party.
 In March 2024, he was promoted to deputy secretary of the Liaoning Provincial Committee of the CCP.
 In March 2025, he was appointed vice governor and then acting governor of Liaoning, succeeding Li Lecheng who was appointed as the Minister of Industry and Information Technology.
 On the same month, he was officially elected as governor of the Liaoning.

 On 11 June 2025, he hosted the 15th general assembly of the Association of North East Asia Regional Governments, an independent cooperative organization that strives to achieve mutual development and cooperative exchange among regional governments in Northeast Asia.
 Representatives from 28 regional governments across Japan, South Korea, Mongolia, Russia, Kyrgyzstan, Kazakhstan, and China attended the event.